Towards a Maturity Model for Systematic Literature Review Process: A Maturity Model for the SLR Process

-We inspired ourselves in the staged representation of CMMI to present MM4SLR.
-As illustrated in Figure \ref{fig:maturityModel}, MM4SLR contains four stages: Initial, Managed, Defined, In optimization.
-Each stage represents a maturity level associated with process areas, which contain a set of practices that could improve the SLR process.
-For instance, researchers must cover the process areas PP, TS, and RD in their SLR process, aiming their process to have a given maturity level to fit in Level 2 (Managed).
-Next, we describe each maturity level, its characteristics, and the justification of process areas allocated in each level.

-\textbf{Level 1 -- Initial}: At this level, the SLR process is ``chaotic'' with no clear methodology.
-It means that researchers do not apply systematically recommended practices during the SLR conduction or neglect the use of techniques, methods, and tools.
-At the same time, the quality of SLR is not a concern.
-We recognize that researchers can be applying some of those practices but not accomplishing all concerns addressed by the process areas to make it possible for the advance of their SLR process to the next level.
-No process area is associated with this level.
+This section presents the initial version of MM4SLR, which resulted from the analysis of the KPs, SGs, and PAs and which was inspired by the CMMI maturity levels.
+We relied on CMMI 2.0 which defines five maturity levels (numbered from 1 to 5): incomplete, performed, managed, defined, quantitatively managed, and optimizing.

+\textbf{Level 0 (a.k.a.
+Incomplete)}: We did not include any PA for this level as it lacks any systematization and will produce SLRs with no rigor in the process or results.

-\textbf{Level 2 -- Managed}: The main concern of this level is the management of the SLR process.
-This level addresses three process areas: PP (which deals with SLR planning), TS (which refers to the adoption of supporting tools), and RD (which concerns the SLR documentation).
-This means that the SLR process accomplishes requirements towards its maturity and, hence, it can be considered managed.
-Despite that, the assurance of SLR quality is not the focus at this level.
-Thus, the quality of SLR is often unpredictable and can vary depending on the abilities of the researchers involved.
-The reliability of results can also be questionable, and many efforts are often needed to audit or replicate SLR.
+\textbf{Level 1 - Performed}: This level is concerned with the management of the SLR process.
+This level addresses two PAs: PP (which deals with SLR planning), and RD (which focuses on SLR documentation) making the review process managed and controlled with standardized procedures.
+At this level, the quality of the SLR is unknown as it depends on the specific KPs enacted and the reliability of the results is questionable.

+\textbf{Level 2 - Managed}: SLR process is well-defined and documented and the focus of this level is to assure SLR quality.
+The main difference is the Technical Support (TS) that is used to manage the planning, conduct, and reporting of the SLR.
+At this level, there is a deeper comprehension of quality control mechanisms, but the SLR quality at this level is still a challenge.